olgarojasv2/python_rijksmuseum_scrape/README.md

 ## Data Structure

 The scraped data is stored in a CSV file with the following columns:
-- Title
-- Date
-- Description
+Column Name	Description
+Title	The title of the scraped item
+Date	The date associated with the item
+Technique  The technique employed to elaborate the work of art Description	A brief description of the item
-- Image URL
+Image URL	The URL of the associated image

 ## Rijksmuseum Open Data Policy